If you have a hearing

 Children at the hearing

-You can’t take children into the hearing room with you.
+You can not take children into the hearing room with you.
 If you need to bring them to the tribunal, you’ll need to bring someone to look after them.

-If your appeal can’t be resolved at the hearing
+If your appeal can not be resolved at the hearing

-If your appeal isn’t held on its scheduled day for any reason (eg there isn’t a judge available) it’ll be ‘adjourned’ and rescheduled for another day.
+If your appeal is not held on its scheduled day for any reason (for example there is not a judge available) it’ll be ‘adjourned’ and rescheduled for another day.

-Your hearing may also be adjourned as ‘part heard’ if there isn’t enough time to finish it, or it can’t be resolved on the day, eg because more evidence is needed.
+Your hearing may also be adjourned as ‘part heard’ if there is not enough time to finish it, or it can not be resolved on the day, for example because more evidence is needed.